fotabel/IMPROV-RRBS/README.md

 - outfile: name for the output file

 **Example**:
-`./IMPROVE-RRBS.sh test.bam rn6.chrom.sizes rn6.fa output.bam`
+`./IMPROVE-RRBS.sh test.bam rn6.chrom.sizes rn6.fa output.bam
+It should produce the same result as in test.logs.

 ## Dependencies
 - samtools